21prompts/holler/README.md

 - [x] Send audio (opus, low bit rate) to server when released
 - [x] Store incoming message as blob in the database
 - [x] Broadcast the clip to all other participants
-- [ ] Broadcast username to others when user joins chat
+- [x] Broadcast fresh list to all participants when user joins chat
-- [ ] Broadcast username to others when user leaves chat
+- [x] Broadcast fresh list to all participants when user leaves chat
-- [ ] Broadcast username along with audio clip
-- [ ] Rounded color-filled svg avatars for voice chat participants
+- [x] Rounded color-filled svg avatars for chat participants
-- [ ] User name is displayed below the avatar
+- [x] User name is displayed below the avatar
-- [ ] Use colorhash for consistent avatar colors
+- [x] Use colorhash function to derive consistent avatar colors
 - [ ] Bounce avatar when participant's message is playing
 - [ ] Stop bouncing avatar when participant's message is done playing
 - [ ] Enlarge username to 130% when participant is speaking